 About

 I’m Betsy Craft — a Harm Reductionist, community-engaged researcher, peer support practitioner, and drug policy advocate based in Colorado.
-I work at the intersection of lived and living expertise and public health, partnering with people who use drugs, frontline organizers, academic researchers, and coalitions to advance evidence-based, anti-carceral drug policy.
+I work at the intersection of lived and living expertise and public health, partnering with people who use drugs, frontline organizers, academic researchers, and coalitions to advance evidence-based, anti-carceral drug policy and community-led initiatives.

 Current positions